Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 The mid-year pupil progress report is about the school informing and working with parents, in order to help them help us with their child.
 We want every child to make the progress they are capable of and parents are a key part of that process.
 The report provides an indication of the pupil’s achievements and progress at the half-way point of the year.
 Teachers use a range of assessment information and their own professional judgments to determine the progress of each child.
 The report also indicates how parents can help their child at home and how well the pupil is developing other important personal skills.

-‘Drinks and Danish’ with the Headteacher and Menahel – three times a year
+‘Coffee and Cream Cakes with the Headteacher and Menahel’ – three times a year

 This informal parents’ forum was initiated by the current Headteacher and takes place before the end of the Autumn, Spring and Summer terms.
 Parents are invited to join the Headteacher and Menahel over Danish pastries and hot drinks in the Boardroom, to share their thoughts, ideas and other comments and feedback regarding our school.
 Minutes are taken and then shared with the parent body.